sedovalx/openssl-scripts/README.md

 ### Creation of an intermediate certificate

-In this example, we will create two intermediate certificates.
-During the creation of an intermediate certificate you need to specify how many of nested intermediates do you allow.
-So for the first intermediate certificate we specify `1` as one more nested intermediate certificate is allowed.
+In this example, we will create two nested intermediate certificates.
+Before the creation of an intermediate certificate you need to specify how many of nested intermediates are you going to allow.
+So for the first intermediate certificate we specify `1` as one more nested intermediate certificate is to be created.

 ```bash
 # Move to the generated folder of the CA first